Nissan Qashqai Review 2025 | A different kind of hybrid

 The CarGurus verdict

-The Nissan Qashqai has been one of the UK’s best-selling cars for a number of years now, and the latest third-generation model lays a more worthy claim to that status than ever before.
+The Nissan Qashqai has been one of the UK’s best-selling cars for a number of years, and this third-generation model lays a more worthy claim to that status than ever before.
 It’s a big step up over the versions that have gone before, with significant improvements in dynamic ability, interior quality, style and technology.

 Importantly, it’s maintained the appeal that has traditionally made the Qashqai so popular, with strong practicality, comfort, ease-of-use and value for money.
-You might lament the fact that the powertrains have rather limited performance, and that there aren’t more powertrain options available, but that doesn’t take away from what is an excellent all-rounder in the family SUV class.
+While there is no diesel option these days, the mild hybrid petrols and E-Power full hybrid certainly have their appeal.
+Overall, we think this is an excellent all-rounder in the family SUV class.

 Search for a Nissan Qashqai on CarGurus